 The presenters are all fellow students of philosophy with a love of their subject.
 The fee for the day is $60 per person, and includes lunch and refreshments.
 The event is held twice yearly, at the School's Hawthorn Campus, located at 1 Through St, Hawthorn.

-The next Cultural Day will be held on Sunday 26th March, 2017.
+The most recent Cultural Day was held on Sunday 26th March, 2017.

-The programme for the forthcoming Cultural Day is shown below.
+The programme for the most recent Cultural Day is shown below.

 Sunday 26th March, 2017 Programme